ipfs-cluster/ipfs-cluster-website/content/documentation/guides/consensus.md

 IPFS Cluster peers can be started using different choices for the implementations of some components.
 The most important one is the "consensus" one.
 The "consensus component" is in charge of:

-* Managing the global cluster pinset by receving modifications from other peers and publishing them.
+* Managing the global cluster pinset by receiving modifications from other peers and publishing them.
 * Managing the persistent storage of pinset-related data on disk.
 * Achieving strong eventual consistency between all peers: all peers should converge to the same pinset.
 * Managing the Cluster peerset: performing the necessary operation to add or remove peers from the Cluster.